 - 1/2 cup rolled oats

-- 1/2 cup almond milk or whatever kind you prefer
+- 1/2 cup almond milk (or whatever milk you prefer)

 - 1/4 cup sliced strawberries